 Kayak to Shoshone Falls

 Daring travelers and locals alike can’t miss a change to visit Shoshone Falls by water.
-While swimming is out of questions here, you can rent kayak and see the stunning waterfall up-close.
+While swimming is out of the question here, you can rent kayak and see the stunning waterfall up-close.
 Kayak rental, operated by AWOL Adventure Sports, is located in Centennial Waterfront Park.

 The fun water journey can last from two hours to half day, adding addition stops such as Pillar Falls to your Shoshone Falls’ adventure.
 Kayaking is, however, a seasonal activity.
-Thus, plan your visit to Shoshone Falls accordingly.
+Thus, plan your visit accordingly.

 Admission and Fees